 When the college was established in 1854 as the Rhode Island State Normal School, its goal was to provide teacher preparation to young people from Rhode Island.
-With the dedication of a new building in 1898, the institution began a period of steady growth, evolving first into a teachers college, the Rhode Island College of Education.
-In the 1958–59 academic year the college moved to its current Mount Pleasant campus, and in 1960 was renamed Rhode Island College to reflect its new purpose as a comprehensive institution of higher education.
+With the dedication of a new building in 1898, the institution began a period of steady growth, evolving first into a teachers college, called the Rhode Island College of Education.
+In the 1958-59 academic year the college moved to its current Mount Pleasant campus and, in 1960, was renamed Rhode Island College to reflect its new purpose as a comprehensive institution of higher education.

 The college has undergone expansion in recent decades at both the undergraduate and the graduate levels.
-It now serves approximately 9,000 students in courses and programs both on and off campus.
+The college now serves approximately 9,000 students in courses and programs on and off campus.

-Rhode Island College is the oldest of the three public institutions of higher education that operate under the aegis of the Rhode Island Board of Education.
-The eleven-member board was created by the Rhode Island General Assembly in 2013 and replaced the Board of Regents for Elementary and Secondary Education and the Board of Governors for Higher Education.
+Rhode Island College is the oldest of the three public institutions of higher education that operate under the aegis of the Postsecondary Council of the Rhode Island Board of Education.
+The 11-member board was created by the Rhode Island General Assembly in 2013 and replaced the Board of Regents for Elementary and Secondary Education and the Board of Governors for Higher Education.